Feral Animals We Control

 Indian Myna Birds

-The Indian myna bird—an introduced species in Australia—has become a serious invasive pest, particularly in urban and suburban environments.
-Known for their aggressive competition with native birds, Indian mynas often displace native species by dominating nesting sites and food sources, contributing to declines in native bird populations.
-They frequently nest in roof cavities, tree hollows, and other structures, causing property damage and posing health risks to humans through droppings and parasites.
+The Indian myna bird—an introduced species in Australia—has become a highly invasive pest, especially in urban and suburban areas.
+Known for their aggressive behaviour, Indian mynas outcompete native birds for nesting sites and food sources, leading to significant declines in native bird populations.
+They often establish nests in roof cavities, tree hollows, and built structures, causing property damage and posing health risks due to droppings and parasites.

 Feral Cats

-.
-Feral cats are one of the most significant environmental and ecological threats in Australia.
-As an introduced predator, the feral cat has established widespread populations across the country, with devastating impacts—particularly on native wildlife.
-Feral cats are highly skilled, opportunistic hunters and have been directly linked to the decline and extinction of numerous native species, including small mammals, reptiles, amphibians, and ground-nesting birds.
+Feral cats represent one of the most serious ecological threats in Australia.
+As an introduced predator, they have established widespread populations across the continent, causing devastating impacts on native wildlife.
+These highly adaptable and efficient hunters have been directly linked to the decline—and in some cases extinction—of numerous native species, including small mammals, reptiles, amphibians, and ground-nesting birds.

-Controlling feral cat populations is challenging due to their elusive nature and sharp hunting instincts.
-However, a combination of professional contract shooting, along with targeted baiting and trapping programs, can be highly effective in reducing their numbers and minimising their impact on native ecosystems.
+Due to their elusive behaviour and sharp instincts, managing feral cat populations is particularly challenging.
+However, a combination of control methods—including professional contract shooting, targeted baiting, and trapping—has proven to be effective in reducing their numbers and protecting vulnerable ecosystems.

 Wild Dogs

-Wild dogs—including dingoes, feral dogs, and their hybrids—are a significant pest species in Australia, causing a range of economic and environmental challenges.
-Like feral cats and pigs, wild dogs are responsible for livestock predation, threats to native wildlife, and the transmission of diseases such as hydatidosis and canine distemper.
+Wild dogs—including dingoes, feral dogs, and their hybrids—are a major pest species in Australia, responsible for significant environmental and economic damage.
+Similar to feral cats and pigs, wild dogs pose a serious threat to livestock through predation, contribute to the decline of native wildlife, and can spread diseases such as hydatidosis and canine distemper.

 Foxes

-Foxes are an invasive feral species in Australia, responsible for a wide range of environmental and agricultural problems.
-They are particularly damaging to ground-nesting birds and small marsupials, contributing to the decline of native species.
-Foxes also cause agricultural losses, contribute to soil erosion, and can transmit diseases such as mange and hydatidosis.
+Foxes are a highly invasive feral species in Australia, responsible for significant environmental degradation and agricultural losses.
+They pose a major threat to native wildlife—particularly ground-nesting birds and small marsupials—and have been linked to the decline of several vulnerable species.
+Foxes also contribute to soil erosion, prey on livestock, and are known carriers of diseases such as mange and hydatidosis.

 Feral Donkeys

-Feral donkeys are serious environmental pests in Australia, contributing to widespread ecological damage—particularly in arid and semi-arid regions.
-Their hard hooves cause erosion along waterways and damage native vegetation, while their dung, manes, and tails spread invasive weeds.
-Feral donkeys also compete with native wildlife and livestock for food and water, contributing to habitat degradation and resource scarcity.
+Feral donkeys are significant environmental pests in Australia, particularly in arid and semi-arid regions where they contribute to widespread ecological degradation.
+Their hard hooves compact soil and erode waterways, while their grazing habits and movement patterns damage native vegetation.
+Additionally, they spread invasive weeds via their dung, manes, and tails.
+Feral donkeys also compete with both native wildlife and livestock for limited food and water, placing further pressure on fragile ecosystems.

 Feral Goats

-Feral goats pose a serious environmental and economic threat in Australia, with widespread impacts on native ecosystems, agriculture, and environmental heritage.
-Their voracious appetite leads to the destruction of vegetation, including many native plant species.
-This unchecked grazing contributes to significant land degradation and biodiversity loss.
+Feral goats present a significant environmental and economic threat across Australia, causing extensive damage to native ecosystems, agricultural land, and areas of environmental significance.
+Their aggressive grazing behaviour leads to the destruction of native vegetation, including rare and sensitive plant species.
+This unchecked foraging contributes to severe land degradation, reduced soil stability, and a marked decline in biodiversity.

 Feral Horses